-King Francis I of France was convinced by Admiral Chabo to appoint Jacques Cartier.
-Cartier was from a well-known family of Mariners.
-France was late in getting into the game of exploring.
-Now, King Francis was keen on France participating in the riches of the New World.
-Many scholars believe that Cartier had sailed as part Giovanni da Verrazzano's expedition to the New World.
-Cartier set off for the New World from St Malo on April 20th 1534, with two ships and 61 men.
-On May 11th, he arrived off the coast of New Found land.
-He explored both the East and West coasts of New Foundland.
+King Francis I of France was persuaded by Admiral Chabo to appoint Jacques Cartier, who hailed from a well-known family of mariners.
+At the time, France was late in joining the race for exploration, and King Francis was eager for his country to partake in the wealth of the New World.
+Some scholars assert that Cartier had previously sailed as part of Giovanni da Verrazzano's expedition to the New World.

-Cartier then went on to discover Prince.
-He claimed this area for France.
-Cartier searched for a passage to Asia.
-He then entered Baie de Chaleur and Baie de Gaspe, where he met some Iroquois who had come there to hunt for seals.
-On July 24th, Cartier raised a cross, with the seal of France, claiming the lands for France.
-The Iroquois chief, Donnacona, protested Cartier's actions.
-Cartier was able to change the chief's mind.
-Cartier agreed to allow the chief's two sons sail to with him on his return voyage to France.
-Cartier returned to France in September 1534.
+Subsequently, Cartier discovered Prince Edward Island and claimed the territory for France.
+Continuing his search for a passage to Asia, he entered the Bay of Chaleur and the Bay of Gaspe.
+There, he encountered some Iroquois who had come to hunt seals.
+On July 24, Cartier erected a cross bearing the seal of France, thereby claiming the lands for his country.
+Iroquois Chief Donnacona initially protested Cartier's actions, but Cartier managed to change his mind.
+In a gesture of goodwill, Cartier agreed to take the chief's two sons with him on his return voyage to France, which he made in September 1534.